-Marguerite trembled with anger from head to
+Marguerite trembled with anger from head to foot.
+She couldn't utter a word.

 "Up to now I haven't taken down the testimony.
 If you wish you can dictate your false facts now and then I'll have you locked up."